I feel a new heart beating with the love of the new beauty. I am ready to die out of nature,

 Ansel Adams: Wisdom Through a New Lens

-An Innermost Way of Seeing
+An Innermost Way of Seeing: A Wisdom of Light and Shadow

 Have you ever longed for life in the woods?
 It is a longing that takes us back to our American beginnings and to our human origins on earth.
 The woods are more than trees and earth and sky.
 The woods are a way of seeing.
 In this class we draw on seven years of solitude lived in the woods at the Innermost House in California to examine our lives in Williamsburg and the larger world.
 What beginnings lay just beneath the surface of our ordinary lives, hidden in the plain sight of home?
 What meanings exist to be read just behind our everyday experiences, illuminated by an Innermost Way of Seeing?